albirrkarim/railway-optimization/README.md

 # Railway Optimization

-Reduce your memory usage by 90%
+Reduce your memory usage by 90%.
+Try free trial on first month using this link https://railway.com?referralCode=Dx-qfW

 # WordPress